zippity21/Stardew_Valley_Regression_Mod/README.md

 - (Use Left shift to pull down pants.
 If in your house, it'll be considered making it to the toilet.
 Elsewhere, its on the ground.)
 - Left Shift + F1: Pull down pants and attempt to pee.
 - Left Shift + F2: Pull down pants and attempt to poop.
-- Left Shift + Right Click: Drink when near water source or holding watering can.
+- Left Shift + Left Click: Drink when near water source or holding watering can.

 ### In Debug
 - Left Alt + F1: Make more thirsty and hungry